devmyfriend/front-erp/src/commons/ui/theme-switcher/theme-switcher-README.md

 # theme-switcher Component

 The `theme-switcher` component is a Vue.js component that allows users to switch between different themes.
 It provides a dropdown selection for available themes and updates the application theme dynamically.
+The component is responsive, offering different UI elements based on the screen size.

 ## Features

 - **Theme Switching**: Allows users to switch between predefined themes.
+- **Responsive Design**: Displays a dropdown menu on large screens and an icon-triggered menu on smaller screens.
 - **Reactive**: Updates the current theme reactively based on user selection.
 - **Integration with useTheme**: Utilizes the `useTheme` composable for theme management.